Brahim Zniber: Personal life and death

-Zniber was married to Rita Maria Zniber (now CEO/Chairman of Diana Holding).
-They had a son, Leyth Zniber, who founded Eiréné, an investment fund, in 2014.
+Zniber was first married to Touria Tazi, with whom he had three children: Ahmed Saad, Mohamed Nabil and Taher Moncef.
+The couple divorced and he married a second time to Rita Maria Zniber, born Marie-Françoise Duchesne,(now CEO/Chairman of Diana Holding).
+They had children, among them Leyth Zniber, who founded Eiréné, an investment fund, in 2014.

 Zniber died on 29 September 2016 in Meknès, Morocco at the age of 96.
 He received a Muslim funeral on 1 October and was buried in Meknès.